dcat4/ensembleTax/README.md

 The taxonomic assignment algorithms explicitly supported by ensembleTax are:

-1.  bayesian classifier as implemented in dada2's assignTaxonomy.
+1. RDP bayesian classifier as implemented in dada2's assignTaxonomy.
 2.  idtaxa algorithm as implemented in DECIPHER.

 Supported reference databases include:

 1. Silva SSU NR reference database v138 (silva).
 2. Protistan Ribosomal Reference database v4.12.0 (pr2).
+3. RDP train set v16
+4. GreenGenes v13.8 clustered at 97% similarity

 Note that other databases may still be used with ensembleTax, but they must be mapped onto the taxonomic nomenclatures employed by Silva and/or pr2 using *taxmapper*, or the user must extract all unique taxonomic assignments from the database and format them properly for use with *taxmapper*.

+A vignette that shows how to extract taxonomic assignments from a database not supported by the ensembleTax package can be found here: <https://github.com/dcat4/ensembleTax/blob/master/add_tax_dbs.md>

+A vignette that shows how to incorporate taxonomic assignments produced outside of R into an ensembleTax workflow can be found here: <https://github.com/dcat4/ensembleTax/blob/master/add_tax_tab_from_csv.md>

 ### ensembleTax 'pipeline' demonstration